gazchap/gazchaps-woocommerce-getaddress-io-plugin/readme.txt

 `gazchaps-woocommerce-getaddress-io_overusage_email_message` - change the message body passed to wp_mail() for the over-usage email

 == Changelog ==
+= 1.5.1 (27/08/2020) =

+* Fix layout issue seemingly introduced by the WooCommerce 4.4 update, that pushed the "Find Address" button on to the next row.

 = 1.5 (14/08/2020) =

 * The address results selector now works properly in the Account pages on the front-end.
 Thanks to Ben Wheeler for some additional assistance here.